-We loved the comfort of both the Patagonia Nano Air (a perfect 10!), the Patagonia Nano-Air Light Hybrid Hoody, and Outdoor Research Uberlayer.
+We loved the comfort of both the Patagonia Nano-Air (a perfect 10!), the Patagonia Nano-Air Light Hybrid Hoody, and Outdoor Research Ascendant Hoody.
 The soft, stretchy fabrics feel great, provide mobility, and wick sweat.
 The Nano-Air Hoody's hood fits and feels great, and it's the only jacket tested with two exterior chest pockets; a simple but useful feature.
 The Arc'teryx Atom LT also received high comfort scores.
 It has low-bulk cuffs, well-shaped zipper pulls, and excellent mobility.
-The Xenon X also scores well for comfort; its light fabrics and lofty insulation feel good.
+The Xenon X scores well for comfort; its light fabrics and lofty insulation feel good.
 The snug hood, which features microfleece chin and neck patches, was our favorite.
-The Arc'teryx Atom AR Hoody also provided a high level of comfort, thanks to its athletic cut and exceptional mobility.
+The Arc'teryx Proton LT Hoody also provided a high level of comfort, thanks to its athletic cut and exceptional mobility.
 The Patagonia Hyper Puff has a little stretch to its Pertex shell, making for excellent movement, and ensuring that the jacket doesn't ride up and expose you to the elements.

 We enjoy having hoods since they provide a warmth upgrade for little weight.
 A hood is impossible to misplace, unlike a hat.
 We wore hoods under and over climbing helmets.
 The Patagonia Hyper Puff is adjustable enough to fit over a helmet or snug against your head.
 Our favorite hood designs featured cinch cords that tightened the hood around the head and not the face.
 A hood can sometimes get in the way if you're planning to wear your layer primarily under a shell that has its hood.
 The hood on the Black Diamond Access Hoody tends to slide around and get in the way and could benefit from the addition of a cinch cord.
 Many hooded models tested are available in hoodless versions.